This post contains affiliate links.

 Sour Cream

-We think sour cream is a good flavor proxy to buttermilk.
-Sour cream is fermented cream which helps it retain its creamy thick texture.
+We think sour cream is a good flavor proxy for buttermilk.
+Sour cream is fermented cream, which helps it retain its creamy, thick texture.
 Low-fat sour cream is a pretty good texture match to buttermilk and can be used 1:1.
-The full fat variety may need to be cut ¾ cup to ¼ cup milk or water or even ½ sour cream and ½ milk or water.
+The full fat variety may need to be cut.
+We recommend mixing ¾ cup to ¼ cup milk or water.
+If this still looks too thick to you, try ½ sour cream and ½ milk or water.
 We like using sour cream and water for coffee cakes and biscuits.
 Simply combine ingredients and stir or blend.

 Ingredients